kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 ## Sequence Matters

 In programming, sequence matters.
 In fact, this is the first pattern that you will continue to see recurring again in all computer codes.
-Computer codes in general execute the instruction in sequence **from top to bottom**.
-When you run your code as a script, the sequence matters because different sequence may create a different output.
-For example, run the below code which is the same as in the previous one using Python Tutor to visualize the sequence.
+Computer codes in general execute the instructions in sequence **from top to bottom**.
+When you run your code as a script, the sequence matters because different sequences may create a different output.
+For example, run the code below, which is the same as the previous one, using Python Tutor to visualize the sequence.
 You can click the "next" button to step through the execution of the code.
-However, we want you to note the two arrows.
-The green and the red arrows.
-The green light arrow indicates the instruction that has *just been executed*.
+However, we want you to note the two arrows: the green and the red arrows.
+The green arrow indicates the instruction that has *just been executed*.
 On the other hand, the dark red arrow indicates the instruction that is *about to be executed*.

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=print%28%22Hello%20World%20no.%20%22,%201%29%0Aprint%28%22Hello%20World%20no.%20%22,%202%29%0Aprint%28%22Hello%20World%20no.%20%22,%203%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>